maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 - Dartmouth BASIC Version 4
 - HP Timeshared BASIC
-- DEC BASIC-PLUS and its better-known offshoot, Microsoft BASIC
+- DEC BASIC-PLUS and its better-known cousin, Microsoft BASIC

 The goal of RetroBASIC is to run any program written for these dialects and their many offshoots.
-RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games*, written in Microsoft BASIC and likely one of the most widely-ported games in history.
-But it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
-It can also run most programs from *What to do After You Hit Return*, which are written in HP BASIC.
+For instance, RetroBASIC can run the version of Super Star Trek found in *BASIC Computer Games* in Microsoft BASIC, but it can also run the (non-Super) Star Trek found in the earlier *101 BASIC Games*, written for DEC BASIC.
+It can also run most programs from *What to do After You Hit Return*, written in HP BASIC.
 Practically any major program should run properly without conversion.

 Programs must be provided in plain text, better known as "source code".
-RetroBASIC cannot read binary files from other platforms, which was the normal way to store BASIC programs on home computers.
-There are a variety of programs available that will read these binary files and output text, which can then be run in RetroBASIC.
+Small computers, including almost all home computers, normally stored BASIC programs in a compressed binary format.
+RetroBASIC cannot read these binary files directly, but there are a variety of programs available that will read these files and output text, which can then be run in RetroBASIC.

 <a name="what-retrobasic-is-not"></a>
 ### What RetroBASIC is not